UruSH97/customer-product-analytics-sql/README.md

 # Customer & Product Analytics – SQL Reporting Views

-This project simulates enterprise-grade reporting layers to extract actionable insights from customer and product sales data.
-It’s designed to reflect how analytics teams at large organizations structure and use data to support business decisions.
+Customer & Product Analytics using SQL Designed and implemented SQL-based reporting views for customer and product analytics.
+Engineered KPIs such as AOV, customer segmentation, recency, and performance tiers to aid strategic decision-making.
+Employed dimensional modeling, aggregation logic, and time-based analysis on sales data.

 ---